EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | abcError | [`ABCError`](#abcerror) | [ABCError](#abcerror) object |

 Enable support for meta tokens (ie. counterparty, colored coin, ethereum ERC20).
-Library should begin checking the blockchain for the specified tokens and triggering the callbacks specified in [`abcTxLibBTC.makeEngine`](#makeengine).
+Library should begin checking the blockchain for the specified tokens and triggering the callbacks specified in [`abcTxLib.makeEngine`](#makeengine).

 ### getBalance